codeanticode/tablet/README.md

-Protablet is a library for using pen tablets from Processing.
+Tablet is a library for using pen tablets from Processing.
 Only tested with Wacom tablets so far.

 ACKNOWLEDGMENTS